 0% credit card Up to 23 months No You (though you'll still need to repay the debt) No

-Personal loan Usually 1-7 years No You (though you'll still need to repay the debt) No
+Personal loan Usually 1 to 7 years No You (though you'll still need to repay the debt) No

-Personal contract purchase Usually 1-5 years Yes (i) The finance company, unless an optional final balloon payment is made Yes
+Personal Contract Purchase Usually 1 to 5 years Yes (i) The finance company, unless an optional final balloon payment is made Yes (ii)

-Hire purchase Usually 1-5 years Yes (i) The finance company, until the final repayment is made, then you No
+Hire Purchase Usually 1 to 5 years Yes (i) The finance company, until the final repayment is made, then you No

-Leasing/personal contract hire Usually 1-4 years Yes (i) The finance company, at all times Yes
+Leasing/Personal Contract Hire Usually 1 to 4 years Yes (i) The finance company, at all times Yes (ii)

-(i) In most circumstances, though sometimes you can get a deposit contribution from the dealer or structure a lease deal to pay nothing upfront.
+(i) In most circumstances, though sometimes you can get a deposit contribution from the dealer or structure a lease deal to pay nothing upfront. (ii) You'll usually agree an annual mileage limit with the finance company at the start of the deal & will pay additional fees if you are over this when handing back the car.

 Sadly, there's no 'one-size-fits-all' answer to which wins (as much hangs on whether you want to own the car and other factors).
-However, we've included more information on each alternative to car leasing below, to help work out which is right for you.
+However, we've included more information on each alternative to car leasing below, to help you work out which is right for you.

 • Cash savings – the cheapest option for most cars

-The clear winner if you want to own the car fully from day one, as you'll avoid paying any interest or taking out debt.
-Though if you're looking to buy a brand new car – which on average loses about 40% of its value by the end of the first year – and are likely to change it in the next few years, it's worth considering a leasing or personal contract purchase deal below.
+The clear winner if you want to own the car fully from day one, as you'll avoid paying any interest or taking on debt.
+Though if you're looking to buy a brand new car – which on average loses about 40% of its value by the end of the first year – and are likely to change it in the next few years, it's worth considering leasing or a Personal Contract Purchase deal.
 With these, the overall cost of ownership can work out cheaper.

 • 0% spending credit card – no interest if you can get a big enough credit limit (and the dealer accepts cards)

 Depending on the price of your new car, a 0% spending credit card could be the next cheapest way to borrow.
-Like paying in cash, you'll own the car outright, plus you'd be covered by Section 75 protection.
+You'll own the car outright (like paying in cash) plus you'd be covered by Section 75 protection.
 However, you'd need to check whether the car dealer accepts payment by credit card, as not all do.

 Unfortunately you usually won't know what credit limit you'll get before applying, and you should budget to pay the debt off before the 0% period ends, as the interest rate rockets after then.
-The longest cards typically offer up to 23 months at 0% interest – see our 0% spending cards guide for more information.
+The longest cards typically offer up to 21 months at 0% interest – see our 0% spending cards guide for more information.

 • Personal loan – usually cheapest if you need to borrow and want to own the car outright

 This won't be at 0%, but may allow you to borrow more and over a longer period than you'd get on a credit card.
-Repayments will be structured to clear the debt at the end of the term, which is usually between one and five years.
+Repayments will be structured for you to clear the debt at the end of the term, which is usually between one and five years.

-This is a popular way to get a new car, especially if you frequently change car and want to pay for it monthly.
+This is a popular way to get a new car, especially if you frequently change vehicle and want to pay for it monthly.
 It's basically a loan, though usually cheaper each month as you won't be paying off the full value of the car.
 You also won't own it at the end, unless you choose to.

 As the dealer will be making money from the finance deal, you may find it offers larger discounts or contributions to the deposit on new cars.
 For used cars, it may mean you can haggle more off the sale price.
 Always be careful and make sure to calculate the total cost you'll need to repay after all interest has been added.
 This will then show the 'true' value of the discount.
-See our Cheap personal contract purchase guide for more information.
+See our Cheap Personal Contract Purchase guide for more information.

 This works in a similar way to a loan – as you're borrowing and paying off the full cost of the car – though here you won't own it until you've made the final payment.
 Instead the car is owned by the finance company as it uses it as security against the loan (like a mortgage), so if you fail to pay, it can seize the car.